Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 AMVital Product Recommendations

 Turmeric Kojic Acid Soap: Combines turmeric + kojic acid.
-Daily wash-off format limits irritation while delivering brightening.
+Daily wash-off format limits irritation while brightening.
 See complete guide.

 Turmeric Toner: Prep skin for other treatments.
 Works as dark spot corrector.